 Three Archivists are responsible for managing all the papers and files relating to the public life of The Prince of Wales since the late 1960s.
-The Keeper of the Archives also manages requests for The Prince and The Duchess to become patron or president of organizations, as well as requests relating to existing patronages and presidencies.
-One inventory controller and two assistants are responsible for the recording and safekeeping of gifts and assets owned by Their Royal Highnesses.
+The Keeper of the Archives also manages requests for The Prince and The Duchess to become patron or president of organisations, as well as requests relating to existing patronages and presidencies.
+One inventory controller and three assistants are responsible for the recording and safekeeping of gifts and assets owned by Their Royal Highnesses.

 Master of the Household’s Department

 The Master of the Household is responsible for the programme of engagements for The Prince of Wales and The Duchess of Cornwall, the Equerry’s Office, Their Royal Highnesses’ residences, offices and gardens, personal staff, receptions and all entertaining.
 The Master of the Household, in conjunction with the Metropolitan Police, is also responsible for security and is jointly responsible for confidentiality.
 The Equerry’s Office manages Their Royal Highnesses’ diaries on a daily basis and plans the longer-term programme.
 The Equerry’s Office also manages the logistical and transport arrangements for official visits at home and abroad.
 There are usually several overseas visits a year.
 The Equerry is a serving military officer seconded from the Armed Forces to the Household for a period of approximately two years.